IAF delivers programs and services to support a thriving agriculture and food sector in British Columbia.

 At the 2023 AGM, IAF’s members approved an updated constitution and bylaws in keeping with the BC Societies Act.

 The Board is governed by a constitution and set of bylaws updated during our 2018 Special General Meeting, in keeping with the new BC Societies Act.
-This document outlines the general operational policies of IAF, clarifies director duties and responsibilities, addresses director liability and conflict of interest guidelines, and offers mechanisms for member complaints.
+The constitution and bylaws outlines the general operational policies of IAF, clarifies director duties and responsibilities, addresses director liability and conflict of interest guidelines, and offers mechanisms for member complaints.

-Under its bylaws, the Board’s role is to ensure effective governance by providing strategic direction, developing policy, and hiring and supporting senior management.
+Under its bylaws, the Board’s role is to ensure effective governance by providing strategic direction, developing policy, and hiring and supporting the CEO.
 Directors are also responsible for envisioning the future of IAF and ensuring that it is progressing towards its goals, while staying within legal limits and using resources efficiently.

 In carrying out their responsibilities, directors owe fiduciary duties to IAF, which can be broken down into two categories: